Abu Dhabi’s ADNOC to acquire 30% stake in Absheron gas field | Headlines

 - United Arab Emirates

-Abu Dhabi National Oil Company (ADNOC) said on Friday it would acquire a 30% equity stake in the Absheron gas and condensate field in the Caspian Sea off the coast of Baku.
+Abu Dhabi National Oil Company (ADNOC) said on Friday it would acquire a 30% equity stake in the Absheron gas and condensate field in the Caspian Sea off the coast of Baku, Azerbaijan.
+The agreement would see Azeri state oil company SOCAR and TotalEnergies, which had each previously held a 50% stake in the field, both retaining a 35% share.

-The agreement would see Azeri state oil company SOCAR and TotalEnergies each holding a 35% stake in the field.
-TotalEnergies had announced first gas from Absheron in July.
-Prior to Friday's agreement, it held a 50% stake alongside SOCAR.
+TotalEnergies announced first gas from Absheron in July.
+The French energy group confirmed on Friday it and SOCAR had each sold a 15% interest in the field to ADNOC, though it declined to specify the price.
+ADNOC's investment in Azerbaijan comes as part of a strategic plan to grow its international gas business.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)